 - Starting in the spring of 2017, students from any Camas middle school may also pursue enrollment at the Project-Based Learning High School by submitting an interest form.

-Any student who resides outside the district may apply to attend a school in the district.
+Family Choice allows any student who resides outside the district may apply to attend a school in the district.